-The Bose QuietComfort 35 II is the best set of wireless headphones that we tested.
-If you want the best sound quality and noise cancellation in a comfortable package, these are the headphones for you.
+The Bose QuietComfort 35 II is one of the best sets of wireless headphones that we tested.
+Though the Sony WH1000XM3 does offer slightly better noise cancellation, the QuietComfort is still our top recommendation for comfort.

-The Bose QuietComfort 35 II shared the top score of 9 out of 10 in our sound quality metric with the Sony WH1000XM2.
+The Bose QuietComfort 35 II shared the top score of 9 out of 10 in our sound quality metric with the Sony WH1000XM3.

 In our testing, these headphones exemplified the crystal clear sound that you would expect from high end audio equipment.
 They were also able to produce impressively deep and resonant bass, which gave the sound a well rounded and full quality.
 Everything from bass heavy electronic music to complicated jazz riffs to mellow acoustic numbers sound great in these headphones.

 Only two other models that we tested could compare to the Bose QuietComfort 35 II's sound quality.
 The Sony WH1000XM3 sounds very similar, and has bass that is ever so slightly more powerful than that of the QuietComfort 35 II.
 However, that difference was really only noticeable in side-by-side comparisons, in real world use both of these headphones sounded equally great.
 The Bose SoundLink Wireless II fell just behind the QuietComfort 35 II in our testing.
 The clarity is superb, but the bass is just slightly weaker, which robs the overall sound of just a bit of fullness.